-Snape took in the dismal setting, wondering momentarily, without much concern, how long the boy spent loitering about here in his summer with nothing to do but twiddle his thumbs and dwell on the horrific events of the previous year.
+Snape took in the dismal setting, wondering momentarily, just how long the boy had spent loitering about here in his summer with nothing to do but twiddle his thumbs and dwell on the horrific events of the previous year.

 ''Do I look like I care, Potter?''
 Snape responded absently.
 His dark eyes were trained for any sounds or movement.
 When he was satisfied they were alone, he glanced down at his burden with an extremely distasteful expression, and stiffly held out his arm.

-Harry grimaced, the thought of touching the potions master, however briefly, making him physically nauseous.
+Harry grimaced, the thought of touching Snape, however briefly, making him physically nauseous.
 With much reluctance, he held on tighter to his belongings and obeyed the silent command.

-Gripping Snape's forearm, as lightly as he could while still ensuring contact, Harry screwed his eyes shut and immediately felt the disorientating, unpleasant effects of side-along apparation.
+Gripping Snape's forearm, as lightly as he could while still ensuring contact, Harry screwed his eyes shut and immediately felt the disorienting, unpleasant effects of side-along apparation.